Search for the charmonium semi-leptonic weak decay $J/\psi\rightarrow D_s^-e^+\nu_e+c.c.$: Systematic uncertainty

 The systematic uncertainties in the determination of the BF comprise two categories: additive uncertainties, which affect the signal yield, and multiplicative uncertainties, which influence the signal efficiency.
 These two categories of uncertainties propagate to the UL of the BF through different mechanisms.

 The additive uncertainties primarily originate from discrepancies between the signal MC and data distributions, and the $\mathcal{PDF}_{\rm sig(incs)}$ extraction, which cannot be directly quantified as precise relative errors and are therefore suppressed through dedicated mitigation strategies.
 To suppress the additive uncertainty from signal MC shape, control samples from $\psip\to\dz\dzb$ are utilized, specifically selecting four decay channels that exactly replicate the final state composition of the signal modes.
 To account for data-MC differences, we first investigate the differences between control samples of $\psip\to\dz\dzb$ and the corresponding MC samples.
 The MC distributions are convolved with a Gaussian whose parameters are determined by fitting to the control samples in data.
 These parameters (summarized in Table~\ref{tab:congaus}) are then applied in the Gaussian convolution of the signal MC, $\mathcal{PDF}_{\rm{sig}}\otimes G(\mu,\sigma)$, thereby correcting for observed discrepancies and mitigating the associated systematic uncertainties.
-To decrease the effect from the $\mathcal{PDF}_{\rm sig(incs)}$ extraction, multiple extracting methods are used for comparison, and the method that yields the largest UL result on the BF is selected, ensuring that the most conservative result is used.
+Due to different particle contents and different momentum spectrum, the Gaussian factors are different between different final states.
+To estimate the systematic uncertainty associated with the extraction of the $\mathcal{PDF}_{\rm sig(incs)}$, we compare results obtained using alternative parameter settings in the PDF extracting construction, including variations in the smoothing parameter and the choice of mirroring options for boundary effects.
+The method that yields the largest UL on the BF is adopted to ensure a conservative result.